Is prostitution legal in the UK?

 The current legal framework in the UK does not clearly fall into the categories of legalisation, decriminalisation, or the Nordic model seen in other countries.
-This is how it has developed to date:
+This is how the legal regime has developed to date:

 Prostitution is regularly referred to as ‘the oldest profession’, based on the suggestion that it meets the natural urges of humans in return for money.
 It is often claimed to be as old as civilisation itself.